 Carbon dioxide (CO2), which is released into the atmosphere when fossil fuels are burned, is the main cause of global warming.

-The Third Conference of the Parties (COP 3) to the United Nations Framework Convention on Climate Change in December 1997 stressed the need for a reduction in greenhouse gas emissions.
+The Third Conference of the Parties (COP 3) to the United Nations Framework Convention on Climate Change in December 1997 stressed the need for a reduction in greenhouse effect gas emissions.
 The control of CO2 emissions through savings in energy use is one way in which global warming may be slowed.

-Nikon has established a target for reduction in energy use, including electricity - a major source of CO2 emission.
-In fiscal 2005, we intend to reduce the average annual emissions of greenhouse gases by at least 3% per net sales compared with fiscal 2002.
+Nikon has established a target for reduction in energy use, including electricity - a major source of CO2 emissions.
+In fiscal 2006, we intend to reduce the average annual emissions of greenhouse